Khushigangrade-2004/-Elevate-calculator-task/README.md

 Basic Calculator
-This is a simple calculator application built using Python's IDLE.
+This is a simple calculator application built using VS code.
 It performs basic arithmetic operations such as addition, subtraction, multiplication, and division.

-Features
+Features---
 Console-based user interface

-Performs:
+Performs:---

 Addition